[node:title] | [site:name] [node:title] | [site:name]

 Conflict and hunger

 Climate shocks also worsen underlying fragilities, such as conflict and hunger, further exacerbating the effect they have on the economy and people’s wellbeing.
-Our estimates indicate that in a high emissions scenario, and all else equal, deaths from conflict as a share of the population could increase by close to 10 percent in fragile countries by 2060.
-Climate change would also push an additional 50 million people in fragile states into hunger by 2060.
+Our estimates indicate that in a high emissions scenario, and all else equal, deaths from conflict as a share of the population could increase by close to 10% in fragile countries by 2060.
+Climate change would also push an additional 50mn people in fragile states into hunger by 2060.

 The higher losses from climate events also reflect the dependence of fragile states on rainfed agriculture.
-Agriculture represents close to one-quarter of economic output in fragile states, but only 3 percent of cultivated areas are irrigated with canals, reservoirs, and the like.
+Agriculture represents close to one-quarter of economic output in fragile states, but only 3% of cultivated areas are irrigated with canals, reservoirs and the like.
 Rainfed farms are especially vulnerable to droughts and floods.
 Where irrigation infrastructure does exist, it is often poorly designed, left to crumble, or damaged by conflict.

-In central Mali, for example, floods along the Niger river are partly caused by farmers fleeing fighting and drainage ditches falling into disrepair.
-Sudan’s Gezira irrigation scheme once covered 8,000 square kilometers of fecund farmland but has shrunk to less than half that area owing to poor maintenance.
+In central Mali, for example, floods along the Niger are partly caused by farmers fleeing fighting and drainage ditches falling into disrepair.
+Sudan’s Gezira irrigation scheme once covered 8,000 square km of fecund farmland but has shrunk to less than half that area owing to poor maintenance.

 Finally, the higher losses from climate shocks are also because of the lack of financial means.
-With the financing needed for climate adaptation well beyond what fragile and conflict-affected countries can afford on their own, sizable and sustained support from international development partners—both concessional financing and capacity development—is urgent to avoid worsening hunger and conflict that can fuel forced displacement and migration.
+With the financing needed for climate adaptation well beyond what fragile and conflict-affected countries can afford on their own, sizable and sustained support from international development partners – both concessional financing and capacity development – is urgent to avoid worsening hunger and conflict that can fuel forced displacement and migration.

 Policy considerations

-For policymakers in these countries, critical interventions include policies to facilitate immediate response to climate shocks, such as building buffers through more domestic revenues, lower public debt and deficits, and higher international reserves.
+For policymakers in these countries, critical interventions include policies to facilitate immediate response to climate shocks, such as building buffers through more domestic revenues, lower public debt and deficits and higher international reserves.
 The paper indeed finds that fragile countries with such buffers see a faster recovery from extreme weather events.
 Strengthening social safety nets and leveraging insurance schemes are also key to financing recovery in the case of catastrophic events.
 In addition, fragile countries need to implement policies to build climate resilience over time, including scaling up climate-resilient infrastructure investments.

-These efforts by the IMF and other ongoing initiatives by international partners are still a drop in the big effort needed across the entire international community to protect the most vulnerable.
+These efforts by the IMF and other ongoing initiatives by international partners are still a drop in the ocean compared to the big effort needed across the entire international community to protect the most vulnerable.
 The Africa Climate Summit could be a step forward towards generating effective solutions for mitigating the devastating impact of natural disasters and droughts on the continent’s people and economies.

-—This blog reflects research contributions by Laura Jaramillo, Aliona Cebotari, Yoro Diallo, Rhea Gupta, Yugo Koshima, Chandana Kularatne, Daniel Jeong Dae Lee, Sidra Rehman, Kalin Tintchev, and Fang Yang.
+—This blog reflects research contributions by Laura Jaramillo, Aliona Cebotari, Yoro Diallo, Rhea Gupta, Yugo Koshima, Chandana Kularatne, Daniel Jeong Dae Lee, Sidra Rehman, Kalin Tintchev and Fang Yang.